 The big question is, what’s the truth?
 I’m going to take you through some of the pros and cons of cruises so that you can make up your own mind.

 Everyone is different and what might be a pro for some people would be a complete deal-breaker for others, so keep that in mind.
 This post will take you through the advantages and disadvantages of booking a cruise holiday.

 The Pros of a Cruise

-Also, it’s worth bearing in mind that cruises offer a quality of consistency – which is one of the reasons why first-timers often keep coming back again and again.
-There’s an enormous amount of choice, too.
+- They are all DIFFERENT.
+No cruise ship or cruise line is the same.
+So it’s a completely different experience every time you cruise.
 One year you might try one of the Bolsover Cruise Club luxury cruises down the Nile, the next you could try a more budget-conscious affair around the UK.
-There are also cruises for different age groups, for singles and more.
-There’s even a DISNEY cruise.
-If you go on the Disney one you better take me with you.
+There are cruises for different age groups, for singles and more.
+There’s even a DISNEY cruise!!
+Literally there’s something to suit all tastes.

 The Cons of Cruises

 Of course, it’s not all plain sailing on a cruise – see what I did there, sorry not sorry.
 Here are some of the disadvantages of a cruise.